-‘Asam laksa’ hails from a state in Malaysia called Penang.
-This noodle dish has a tangy fish broth that teases and tantalizes the taste buds.
-Using fresh mackerel to make this dish and a bunch of herbs, an authentic asam laksa soup noodle can be recreated easily.
+‘Asam laksa’ hails from Penang, a state in Malaysia.
+This noodle dish is served in a tangy fish broth that teases and tantalizes the taste buds.
+This authentic asam laksa noodle dish is easily recreated by using fresh mackerel and a bunch of herbs.

 Preparation 30 mins